Related parties for state-integrated schools

 The proprietor provides hostel services that are used by some of the pupils at the school in accordance with a contract between the board and the proprietor.

 During 201X, the proprietor held funds on behalf of the board.
-At 31 December 201X, the amount held by the proprietor was $.........
-This investment of funds was unlawful as section 73 of the Education Act 1989 restricts the ability of schools to invest funds in certain institutions without the approval of the Ministers of Education and Finance.
+At 31 December 202X, the amount held by the proprietor was $......
+This investment of funds was unlawful as section 161 of the Crown Entities Act 2004 restricts the ability of schools to invest funds in certain institutions without the approval of the Ministers of Education and Finance.
 [If interest was payable on the investment you will need to disclose the interest rate and the amount of interest paid during the year.]

-The payment by the proprietor was unlawful under section 7(4) of the Private Schools Conditional Integration Act 1975, which prohibits proprietors paying employees of a board any remuneration for services for which they are paid by the board.
+The payment by the proprietor was unlawful under schedule 6 clause 5(4) of the Education and Training Act 2020(external link), which prohibits proprietors paying employees of a board any remuneration for services for which they are paid by the board.

 Last reviewed: Has this been useful?
 Give us your feedback